hydroper/as3parser/docs/working-with-mxml.md

 Resolve a plain `XmlName` node to a (*uri*, *name*) string group by invoking `name.resolve_name(&namespace)`, where `namespace` is usually `&element.namespace`.

 There are additional useful methods available within `XmlName` other than `resolve_name()`.

+## Default namespace

+The prefix for the default namespace is the empty string, but referred to by the `MxmlNamespace::DEFAULT_NAMESPACE` constant.